UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_runJulia.rst

 Load and run Julia
 ===================

+[RB: All my feedback is added like this: between square brackets and starting with ``RB:``.

+Feel free to ignore all this.
+The goal is to make one consider or reconsider, not bluntly accepting other's (potentially worse!) ideas.

+I enjoy to see the attempt of having a focus in the material: compared to earlier work, this is definitely more focused, well done!
+I think my comments will help focus it even more :-). ]

 ..
 Discussion:: **Menti**

    - What would you like to use Julia for?
 [RB: Suggest to remove or move to